nsinthunont/decentragram-react/README.md

 `npm install ethers hardhat @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers web3modal @openzeppelin/contracts ipfs-http-client axios tailwindcss`

-We will also need to install all the TailwindCSS dependancies as well and then initialize Tailwind
+We will also need to install all the TailwindCSS dependancies

 `npm install -D tailwindcss@latest postcss@latest autoprefixer@latest`

+And then initialize

 `npx tailwindcss init -p`

 Finally, we find the src/index.css file and we delete everything and replace with: